anirudh-eka/dashtag/README.md

 The application uses [Twitter's REST API](https://dev.twitter.com/rest/reference/get/search/tweets) and [Instagram's REST API](http://instagram.com/developer/).
 Please note this is not an exhaustive list of all tweets/instagrams with a particular hashtag.

-Check out the example of Hashtag Displayer [here on our staging site](http://hashtag-displayer-staging-1.herokuapp.com/).
+Check out the example of Hashtag Displayer [here on our demo site](https://dashtagdemo.herokuapp.com/).

 To Deploy To Heroku
 -------------------